Ask a doctor about a prescription for ETORICOXIB PENSA 90 mg FILM-COATED TABLETS

 Italy: Etoricoxib Pensa 30mg, 60mg, 90mg, 120mg film-coated tablets

-Spain: Etoricoxib pensa 30mg, 60mg, 90mg and 120mg film-coated tablets EFG
+Spain: Etoricoxib pensa 30mg, 60mg, 90mg, and 120mg film-coated tablets EFG

-Last revision date of thisleaflet:December 2016
+Date of the last revision of thisleaflet:December 2016

-Further information on this medicinal product is available on the website of the Spanish Agency of Medicines and Medical Devices (AEMPS) (http://www.aemps.gob.es/)
+Detailed information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) (http://www.aemps.gob.es/)